Albert del Rosario

 Albert Ferreros del Rosario Sr. (November 14, 1939 – April 18, 2023) was a Filipino businessman, diplomat, and government official.
 He served as the secretary of foreign affairs of the Philippines from 2011 to 2016 under the Benigno Aquino III administration.
-During his tenure as foreign minister, he was notable for representing the Philippines in a case against China's claim of the South China Sea under the United Nations Convention on the Law of the Sea.
+During his tenure as foreign secretary, he was notable for representing the Philippines in a case against China's claim of the South China Sea under the United Nations Convention on the Law of the Sea.

 Prior to serving foreign affairs secretary, he was chair of the Philippine Stratbase Consultancy and the Makati Foundation for Education and served as the ambassador of the Philippines to the United States from 2001 to 2006 during the Gloria Macapagal Arroyo administration.

 Early life

 Albert Ferreros del Rosario was born in Manila on November 14, 1939, to Luis del Rosario and Amparo Ferreros.
 His great-grandmother Teresa Sempio was a sister of Felipa Sempio, the mother of Gregorio del Pilar.
 His grandfather, Judge Simplicio Sempio del Rosario, was a delegate to the Malolos Congress.

 Del Rosario graduated from Xavier High School in New York and subsequently attended college at New York University, graduating with a degree in Economics.
 In 2006, he was inducted into the Xavier High School Hall of Fame.

 Del Rosario was the uncle of actor, martial artist, and former Makati congressman Monsour del Rosario.